coderanger/coderanger.net/content/posts/chef-secrets.md

 [Red October](https://github.com/cloudflare/redoctober) is an N-of-M storage system developed by CloudFlare.
 It is primarily aimed at offline storage, but does provide a remote API for online use.
-It's defining feature is the N-of-M encryption, meaning that a given secret can be encrypted so that any N out of the total M people can access it.
+Its defining feature is the N-of-M encryption, meaning that a given secret can be encrypted so that any N out of the total M people can access it.
 Let's say you have 5 engineers, you could set some secrets to be 1-of-5 so they are accessible by anyone, while more